bitcoinops/bitcoinops.github.io/_topics/en/replace-by-fee.md

 versions; this allows the creator of a transaction to signal that they're willing to allow it to be replaced by a higher-paying version.
-An alternative form of RBF is **full-RBF** that allows any transaction to be replaced whether or not it signals BIP125 replacability.
+An alternative form of RBF is **full-RBF** that allows any transaction to be replaced whether or not it signals BIP125 replaceability.

 BIP125 requires a replacement transaction to pay both higher feerate (BTC/vbyte) and a higher absolute fee (total BTC).
 This can make